 The client is a writer so they requested an "unfussy place" where they could focus without distractions.
 "The house still has some of the original lead pane hand-blown glass windows and the desk stares straight out onto the garden," says Denham.
 "The space is light-filled and serene."
 The challenge in creating the home office was the size.
 It's a 5'x7' small square shape right off the entryway and kitchen so there wasn’t much room to work with.
 "We used a drafting table so that the client could have ample space but angled the desk to give the illusion of more space when not in use," says Denham.
 "We also made custom long oak floating shelves that almost run the full width of the room to visually lengthen the space and offer storage for books."

 Denham managed to fill all of the awkward nooks in this home with beautiful furniture and made the design just as compelling as any other room.

-The kitchen is also small so Denham kept it simple and found a beaut18th-century pine oak table with painted green legs that stand out against the terracotta floors and white cabinetry.
+The kitchen is also small so Denham kept it simple and found a beautiful 18th-century pine oak table with painted green legs that stand out against the terracotta floors and white cabinetry.
 "It’s not a huge kitchen so using a narrow console as an island lends extra storage and counterspace," she says.